 3. Ask for a "good letter."
 Some references may have a hard time saying "no," and will write a letter that is superficial.
 It is important that the applicant ask for a "good letter" and give the person a way of saying no if she/he is not enthusiastic about writing for you.

 4. Begin working on this no later than your second semester in college.

 5. Search for a reference with whom you believe you have something in common or with whom you have similar research or employment interests.

 6. Respect the reference's time.

 7. Be a positive addition to their time and life.

 8. It is suggested that students obtain a letter of reference from a pharmacist with whom they have established a professional or working relationship.

 Volunteer/community service is required for all applicants to the program.

-Applications missing any required items by the January 5, 2018 deadline will be considered INCOMPLETE, and be denied automatically, without review by the admissions committee.
+Applications missing any required items by the January 6, 2020, deadline will be considered INCOMPLETE, and be denied automatically, without review by the admissions committee.
 The only exception is that we will accept February 2020 PCAT scores.